gibbsly/ehid/README.md

 > `bypasses_magic` | starvation

 ## Examples
-I have provided as example in the `example` namespace.
+I have provided an example in the `example` namespace.
 You can safely remove it.